src-d/okrs/README.md

 - [ ] Release a new version with the integration of function similarity

+### Improved Code as Data Workflow

+- [ ] Release proof-of-concept of single tool for end-to-end code as data workflows

 ## Being a better company to work at

 - [ ] Setup the ML cluster environment